IBM/cp4waiops-gitops/docs/how-to-create-local-registry.md

 **Note**: make sure enter the `hostname` for the common name , that could be resolved to the expect IP address when login docker reigstry

-### Generate a user name and a password for your registry that uses the bcrpt format
+### Generate User Name and Password for Docker Registry

 ```
 htpasswd -bBc /opt/registry/auth/htpasswd <user_name> <password>
 ```
 **Note:** you will use this `user_name` `password` to login the docker registry

-### Create the docker-registry container to host your registry
+### Create docker-registry Container to Host Your Registry

 ```
 docker run --name mirror-registry -p <local_registry_host_port>:5000 \